HPC News Bytes – 20260504

 – Quantum update

-We touch on many topics including the CPU-Memory-I/O gap, memory-centric architectures, Non Von-Neumann architectures, NUMA, advances in I/O, computational storage, disk, tape, Ultra Ethernet Consortium, Ultra Accelerator Link, CXL, tiered storage, power and cooling, heat capture, and more.
+In this episode of the @HPCpodcasts Industry View we are joined by Patrick Caporale of Lenovo to discuss memory-centric architectures, Non Von-Neumann architectures, advances in I/O, CPU-Memory-I/O gap, computational storage, NUMA, disk, tape, Ultra Ethernet Consortium, Ultra Accelerator Link, CXL, tiered storage, power and cooling, heat capture, and more.

 – AI-fueled M&A rumors: Intel, Qualcomm, Ampere